-This course introduces the architecture, structure, functions, components, and models of the Internet and other computer networks.
-The principles and structure of IP addressing and the fundamentals of Ethernet concepts, media, and operations are introduced to provide a foundation for the curriculum.
-By the end of the course, students will be able to build simple LANs, perform basic configurations for routers and switches, and implement IP addressing schemes.
+The first course in the CCNA curriculum introduces the architecture, models, protocols, and networking elements that connect users, devices, applications and data through the Internet and across modern computer networks - including IP addressing and Ethernet fundamentals.
+By the end of the course, students will be able to build simple Local Area Networks (LAN) that integrate IP addressing schemes, foundational network security, and perform basic configurations for routers and switches.